StunkStunk

 Create reactive derived state from a single chunk using .derive().

-.derive() is a method on every chunk that creates a new reactive chunk based on a transformation function.
+.derive() is a method on every chunk that creates a new reactive, read-only chunk based on a transformation function.
 The derived chunk updates automatically whenever the source changes.

 import { chunk } from "stunk";